informalsystems/hermes/docs/architecture/adr-003-handler-implementation.md

 #### Reader

-A typical handler will need to read data from the chain state at the current height, via the private and provable stores.
+A typical message processor will need to read data from the chain state at the current height, via the private and provable stores.

-To avoid coupling between the handler interface and the store API, we introduce an interface for accessing this data.
-This interface is shared between all handlers in a submodule, as those typically access the same data.
+To avoid coupling between the message processor interface and the store API, we introduce an interface for accessing this data.
+This interface is shared between all message processors in a submodule, as those typically access the same data.

-Having a high-level interface for this purpose helps avoiding coupling which makes writing unit tests for the handlers easier, as one does not need to provide a concrete store, or to mock one.
+Having a high-level interface for this purpose helps avoiding coupling which makes writing unit tests for the message processors easier, as one does not need to provide a concrete store, or to mock one.

 We provide below the definition of such an interface, called a `Reader` for the ICS 02 Client submodule: